Salmonwastaken/SpotBot/README.md

 # SpotBot

-It detects Spotify links and parses them!
+It detects Spotify links and puts them into a playlist